xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_for_marketplaces.md

 PayPal for Marketplaces enables merchants to accept payments in up to 25 currencies across the globe.
 Customers can pay via credit or debit cards, local payment methods, or PayPal wallet payments.
 PayPal manages the risk inherent in processing payments.

 X-Cart is integrated with PayPal for Marketplaces using the **Connected path** type of integration, where each PayPal merchant assumes financial liability.
 PayPal holds responsibility for fraud and merchant management.
 All merchants (vendors in X-Cart) must have PayPal Business accounts.
-As for the X-Cart admins, it's enough for them to have a PayPal Marketplace account that is required as a backup account for vendors who don't have a configured PayPal Business account and for {% link "managing shipping methods in a warehouse mode" ref_IvXmtLKI %} in Multivendor edition.
+As for the X-Cart admins if they are not merchants, it's enough for them to have a PayPal Marketplace account that is required as a backup account for vendors who don't have a configured PayPal Business account and for {% link "managing shipping methods in a warehouse mode" ref_IvXmtLKI %} in Multivendor edition.

 To get started with PayPal for Marketplaces, you must [register your marketplace with PayPal](https://developer.paypal.com/docs/marketplaces/prerequisites/#registration-steps "PayPal for Marketplaces") to get an access token.
 This access token is used for authorization of the REST API requests.